GuyTabak/p2p/README.md

 - Above business logic is working however, in cases where the client is behind *symetric* NAT, the router is blocking the communication.

 Options:
 1. Might be possible to guess the next avilable port if there is a common policy for NAT routers.
-Hoever, it will probably will prove to be difficuly in multi-client p2p situation.
+Hoever, it will probably prove difficult in multi-client p2p situation.
 2. Relay the communication through a server, however I will try to avoid this path as much as possible as there should be working solution.
-3. One of the artivle below may provide a solution.
+3. One of the articles below may provide a solution.

 # Related articles:
 - https://pdos.csail.mit.edu/papers/p2pnat.pdf, might remove requirment of 3rd party server.